Getting a Home Loan in Australia if you're living overs...

 Rental yield is the profit margin you make each year from your investment property.
-It measures the gap between your cost - like repairs, maintenance, and depreciation - and the income you receive over the year from rent.
+It measures the gap between your cost (such as repairs, maintenance, and depreciation) and the income you receive over the year from rent.

 If your current property has had a poor return in the last few years, it may be time to try selling to find a better-performing location.
-If you're looking in a new area and find the average rental yield figures are quite high, you may decide it's a good suburb to invest in.
+If you are looking in a new area and find the average rental yield figures are quite high, you may decide it is a good suburb to invest in.